Man who fired on ICE facility hated US government, sought to kill federal agents, officials say

 DALLAS — (AP) — The gunman who opened fire on an Immigration and Customs Enforcement facility in Dallas hated the U.S. government and wanted to incite terror by killing federal agents, officials said Thursday, offering the first hint of a motive in the attack.

+Citing handwritten notes found at his suburban home, authorities said 29-year-old Joshua Jahn set out to ambush the agency and then fatally shot himself following the assault.

-The shooting at daybreak Wednesday targeted the ICE building, including a van in a gated entryway that held detainees.
-One detainee was killed, and two other were critically wounded.
+The shooting at daybreak Wednesday targeted the ICE office building, including a van in a gated entryway that held detainees.
+One detainee was killed, and two others were critically wounded.
 No ICE personnel were hurt.

+Patel quoted a note that said: “Hopefully this will give ICE agents real terror, to think, is there a sniper with AP rounds on that roof?”
+The note used an apparent abbreviation for armor-piercing bullets.

+The attack happened as heightened immigration enforcement has generated a backlash against ICE agents and stirred fear in immigrant communities across the country.

 The assailant appeared to have acted alone.
-Nancy Larson, the acting U.S. attorney for the Northern District of Texas, said investigators found a collection of notes at his residence.
-One of them said, “Yes, it was just me.”
+Nancy Larson, the acting U.S. attorney for the Northern District of Texas, said investigators discovered the notes at Jahn's residence.
+Another note said, “Yes, it was just me.”
 Other notes were sharply critical of ICE agents and indicated he hoped to avoid hurting any detainees.

 Investigators have not found that the gunman was a member of any particular group or entity, Larson said.
 And while he broadly wrote about hatred of the federal government, he did not mention any federal agencies other than ICE, she said.